cofad/resume/README.md

 # Will R. Warner's Resume

 Will R. Warner's resume written in HTML and CSS.
-Google Chrome is used to render the HTML and CSS to PDF format.
+Puppeteer is used to render the HTML and CSS to PDF format.

+**Note: This project is intended to be run from a GitHub Codespace.
+It is untested on a local machine.**

 ## Table of Contents